Hamilton 'truly believes' Mercedes can win in 2022

 Zhou, who has been cleared to race in Austria by F1 doctors, spoke about the crash for the first time on Thursday.

 "I didn't realise I was between the barriers," he said.
 "I was thinking I was next to the barriers.
 But I was actually between the barrier and the fence, which I don't know how I survived.
-But looking back, obviously, the halo (head-protection device) saved me."
+But looking back, obviously, the halo [head-protection device] saved me."

 Zhou said he realised the positioning of his car only when he saw pictures of the accident afterwards.